andymangold/gd1/course-sheet.md

 ## Course Description

-The goal of this course is to introduce students to the range of skills a designer should have and how those skills can be put to use in the real world.
+The goal of this course is to teach students to think like a designer, to approach the world with a critical eye, and to arm them with skills and processes that traverse specific tools and media.